 We will experience the Rosslyn Chapel Crypt and its mystery, with an optional afternoon visit to St. Andrews.

-Today, we will bid farewell to Scotland and depart for Edinburgh International Airport for our homeward journey, grateful for all that we have experienced.
+We will bid farewell to Scotland and depart for Edinburgh International Airport for our homeward journey, grateful for all that we have experienced.
 (B)

 Joan Clark’s Sacred Pilgrimage to Scotland Price: